-Very often, it is the smallest creatures on this planet that offer the biggest insight.
+Very often, it is the smallest creature on this planet that offers the biggest insight.
+That’s why I find the woolly caterpillar meaning so intriguing.
 This caterpillar is said to predict the weather by how its bands of color appear.
-They are also symbolic of transformation because the change into moths.
+They are also symbolic of transformation because they change into moths.
 There is a lot to symbolic woolly caterpillar meaning, as you’ll discover here.

 I’m in northern lower Michigan so it is unusual for this time of year.
-I know it will be a moth and I’ve read what you have to say about the moth but is there any significance to seeing it as the woolly worm (aka: woolly caterpillar)?”
+I know it will be a moth and I’ve read what you have to say about the moth but is there any significance to seeing it as the woolly worm (aka: woolly caterpillar)?
+Thanks, ~Jen”

 Avia’s Response: I dig how the tiniest of Nature’s creatures caught your attention.
 It is often the most itty bitty critters in our midst that have the biggest blessings to offer.

 You’re right – sighting this little fellow in January is odd.
-Woolly bear caterpillar’s usually appear in the fall.
+Woolly bear caterpillar usually appears in the fall.
 Perhaps odd timing honed your attention to the woolly worm…or perhaps this tiny guy needed to be noticed by you.
 Why?
 Because big messages come from the woolly bear caterpillar.

 Here’s a summary of symbolic points of interest the woolly bear offers us: